 On consolidation, exchange differences arising from the translation of the net investment in foreign operations are taken to shareholders' equity.
-When a foreign operation is partially disposed of or sold, exchange differences that were recorded in equity are recognised in the profit or loss as part of the gain or loss on disposal.
+When a foreign operation is partially disposed of or sold, exchange differences that were recorded in equity are recognised in the Income Statement as part of the gain or loss on disposal.

 Goodwill and fair value adjustments arising on the acquisition of a foreign entity on or after 1 July 2011 are treated as assets and liabilities of the foreign entity and translated at the closing rate.
 For acquisition of foreign entities completed prior to 1 July 2011, goodwill and fair value adjustments continued to be recorded at the exchange rate at the respective date of acquisitions.
-This is in accordance to the adoption of MFRS 1.
+This is in accordance to the adoption of MFRS 1 "First-time Adoption of Malaysian Financial Reporting Standards".